-- 1. freedom to pursue their educational goals. - 2. a highly specialized, graduate curriculum instilled with professionalism, progressive didactic instruction, and supervised clinical experiences. - 3. fair and accurate evaluations of their progress in the educational program and to be kept informed of the status of that progress. - 4. access transcripts and their clinical achievements, and upon their written request, have verified copies furnished to institutions, agencies, other programs of nurse anesthesia, or others specified by the intern.
-In the event the intern transfers to another program, written request for information to be sent to the institution as required by the intern. - 5. inspect and review their official records and to request nondisclosure of certain information.
-The Millikin University and Decatur Memorial Hospital Nurse Anesthesia Program abides by the requirements of the Family Educational Rights and Privacy Act.
-Intern files are NOT to leave the nurse anesthesia school office.

-- 6. not be exploited relative to time commitment or pay for profit of the conducting institution or corporation. - 7. confidentiality regarding exam grades, clinical experiences, and status in the program. - 8. to privately confer with faculty concerning a personal grievance and follow the due process procedure of the program if the outcome of that meeting is not satisfactory.
+- 1. pursue their educational goals. - 2. a highly specialized graduate curriculum instilled with professionalism, progressive didactic instruction, and supervised clinical experiences. - 3. fair and accurate evaluations of their progress in the educational program and to be kept informed of the status of that progress. - 4. access transcripts and their clinical achievements, and upon their written request, have verified copies furnished to institutions, agencies, other programs of nurse anesthesia, or others specified by the intern.
+If the intern transfers to another program, a written request for information to be sent to the institution is required by the intern. - 5. inspect and review their official records and request nondisclosure of certain information.
+The Millikin University and Decatur Memorial Hospital Nurse Anesthesia Program abides by the Family Educational Rights and Privacy Act requirements.
+Intern files are NOT to leave the nurse anesthesia school office. - 6. not be exploited relative to time commitment or pay for profit of the conducting institution or corporation. - 7. confidentiality regarding exam grades, clinical experiences, and status in the program. - 8. to privately confer with faculty concerning a personal grievance and follow the due process procedure of the program if the outcome of that meeting is not satisfactory.